Pranav3782/Loan_status_prediction/README.md

    - Train the machine learning model using the training set.

-   - Evaluate the model's performance using the testing set.
+   - Evaluate the model's performance using the testing set.

-   - Deploy the model in a user-friendly interface, such as a web application. citeturn0search1
+   - Deploy the model in a user-friendly interface, such as a web application.

 6. **What are the input parameters, and how are they used to predict calories?**

    The input parameters include gender, age, height, weight, exercise duration, heart rate, and body temperature.
-These factors are used by the model to estimate the number of calories burned during exercise. citeturn0search1
+These factors are used by the model to estimate the number of calories burned during exercise.

 7. **What is the accuracy of this model compared to other algorithms?**